 Snow, sleet, freezing rain and hail: What's the difference?

-A storm has passed through, and the ground is covered in frozen precipitation.
-But depending on its journey through the atmosphere, it could be snow, hail, or even sleet or freezing rain.
+A storm has passed through, and the ground is covered in frozen precipitation, which, depending on its journey through the atmosphere, could be snow, hail, sleet, or freezing rain.

-Three of those four listed need it to be a winter storm, but one can happen year-round – even in the summer.
+Three of the four listed require winter storm conditions, but one can happen year-round—even in the summer.

 What makes Snow?

 Snow is the most common, of course.
-Snowflakes come when water vapor freezes directly to ice while skipping the part about being a raindrop first.
+Snowflakes form when water vapor freezes directly to ice while skipping the part of being a raindrop first.

 "Snowflakes that most of us are used to seeing are not individual snow crystals but are actually aggregates, or collections, of snow crystals that stick or otherwise attach to each other," according to NOAA.
 "Aggregates can grow to very large sizes compared to individual snow crystals."